kivy/kivy/doc/sources/gsoc.rst

 * Create a new toolchain for iOS - based on the idea of Python for android, in order to replace kivy-ios.
 Cross-platform compilation skills are heavilly required.
-* Buildozer - Needs rpm, .deb and exe backends to be hashed out.
+* Buildozer - Needs rpm, .deb, dmg and exe backends to be hashed out.
+This however might not be enough in itself for a gsoc, would have to be clubbed together with some other work.
+* SDL2 backends/providers for kivy, including porting the mobile toolchains to SDL2.
+Part of the work is already done, please contact the devs for further details.

 Applications